Paul Kariya: St. Louis Blues

 On July 1, 2007, Kariya signed a three-year contract worth $18 million with the St. Louis Blues.
-In similar fashion to his signing with Nashville, his arrival in St. Louis marked one of the team's first notable free-agent acquisitions in a while (arguably since the team signed Brendan Shanahan in 1991).
+In a similar fashion to his signing with Nashville, his arrival in St. Louis marked one of the team's first notable free-agent acquisitions in a while (arguably since the team signed Brendan Shanahan in 1991).
 While the Predators were a team on the rise when he joined them, the Blues had contrastingly missed the playoffs in the previous two seasons.

-Although Blues winger Jay McClement was in possession of the jersey number 9 upon Kariya's arrival in the off-season, he surrendered it so Kariya could retain his usual number.
+Although Blues winger Jay McClement had the jersey number 9 upon Kariya's arrival in the off-season, he surrendered it so Kariya could retain his usual number.
 Assigned as an alternate captain for the team, Kariya rotated the position with Keith Tkachuk, and Barret Jackman throughout the 2008–09 season.
 Kariya debuted with the team on October 4, 2007, registering an assist in a 3–2 loss to the Phoenix Coyotes.
 After recording six assists in his first four games as a Blue, Kariya scored his first goal with St. Louis on October 17, 2007, in a 3–1 win against the Chicago Blackhawks.
 Two months later, Kariya recorded his tenth career NHL hat-trick against the Dallas Stars on December 29, scoring the Blues' final three goals, including the game-tying marker with ten seconds remaining in regulation.
 He was stopped in the shootout, however, by Mike Smith as the Stars won the game 5–4.
 With the hat trick, Kariya reached the 900-point mark in his NHL career.
 Despite a decrease in offensive production, Kariya tied winger Brad Boyes for the team lead in scoring with 65 points (16 goals and 49 assists) over 82 games.
 The Blues finished with the second-worst record in the Western Conference with 33 wins and 79 points.